elfive/homebridge-petkit-feeder-mini/README.md

 you should provide two critical infomation to this plugin: **deviceId** and **X-Session**.

 - deviceId: this value indicate which device you wanna to control.
+If you just have one Petkit feeder mini, you can not provide this value.

 - X-Session: this value will change every time you login you Petkit app, so do not logoff your Petkit app unless necessary.